slim-hmidi/whatsapp-demo.github.io/README.md

 issues:
-if the user is not logged in, it is redirected to the homepage after the sign in step. on mobile, user is redirected to share post on public not in a message.
+if the user is not logged in, it is redirected to the homepage after the sign in step. on mobile, user is redirected to share post on public not in a message (with the app if it is installed or in browser)